 You can put lily drawing on different parts of your body, like your arm, wrist, or back.
 Some folks might pick a small design, while others might choose a bigger, more detailed one.

 But before you get a tattoo, you should think about it a lot and be sure you want it.
-Tattoos stay forever, so make sure you’ll like what the Azucena flower symbolizes for a long time.
+Tattoos stay forever, so make sure you’ll like what the Azucenas flower symbolizes for a long time.
 When you’re sure, find a good tattoo artist who can make the delicate beauty of the Azucena flower come alive on your skin.

 Conclusion